wqking/jsonpp/readme.md

 ```

 Now make the enum and class information availabe to metapp. jsonpp uses the reflection information from metapp.
-The information is not special to jsonpp, it's general purpose reflection and can be used for other purposes such
+The information is not special to jsonpp, it's general reflection and can be used for other purposes such
 as serialization, script binding, etc.

 ```c++